eecrazy/CausalBank/README.md

 + because mode: 133 million
 + therefore mode: 181 million

-#### Cause Effect Graph: 89.1 million word-level cause-effect pairs
+#### Cause Effect Graph (CEG): 89.1 million word-level cause-effect pairs

+The three numbers for each cause-effect pair in CEG are: the number of occurrences of the pair, necessity causality score, and sufficiency causality score.

 ## Citation